Weld-preheating

 A summarized overview of the kind of information available from calculation of Carbon Equivalent for any given steel, and determination of Weld-preheating requirements is presented hereafter:

-• CE<0.2 - not susceptible to cracking, no preheating
+• CE < 0.2 - not susceptible to cracking, no preheating

-• CE<0.6 - use hardness control method to select preheat temperature reducing Heat Affected Zone Hardness to less than 350 HV
+• CE < 0.6 - use hardness control method to select preheat temperature reducing Heat Affected Zone Hardness to less than 350 HV

-The importance of knowing exactly the attained temperature before initiating welding cannot be emphasized too much.
-Taking reading from thermocouples or pyrometers, or even from temperature sensitive markers, should be possibly performed from the opposite side to that of heat application.
-The temperature distribution should be as uniform as possible for a vast zone around the joint place.
+Taking reading from thermocouples or pyrometers, or even from temperature sensitive markers, should be possibly performed from the side opposite to that of heat application.

 Selecting suitable Weld-preheating temperature will provide sound weldments without cracks and will contribute to successful economic performance of any welding operation.